-The 2014 annual meeting of stockholders (the "Annual Meeting") of Lion Biotechnologies, Inc., a Nevada corporation, will be held on Monday, November 3, 2014 at 9:00 a.m.
+The 2015 annual meeting of stockholders (the "Annual Meeting") of Lion Biotechnologies, Inc., a Nevada corporation, will be held on Friday, June 12, 2015 at 9:00 a.m.
 Pacific Time, at the company's executive offices located at 21900 Burbank Boulevard, 3rd Floor, Woodland Hills, California 91367, for the following purposes, as more fully described in the accompanying proxy statement:

-- 1. To elect four directors to serve until the 2015 Annual Meeting of Stockholders ; - 2.
-To approve the adoption of our 2014 Equity Incentive Plan; - 3.
+- 1. To elect five directors to serve until the 2016 Annual Meeting of Stockholders; - 2.
+To approve an amendment to the 2014 Equity Incentive Plan (the "2014 Plan") to increase the number of shares of the Company's common stock authorized for issuance under the 2014 Plan from 2,350,000 to 4,000,000 shares; - 3.
 To approve, by non-binding advisory vote, the compensation of our named executive officers; - 4.
-To recommend, by non-binding advisory vote, the frequency of future votes on the compensation of our named executive officers;

-5. To ratify the appointment of Weinberg & Company, P.A. as our independent registered public accounting firm for our fiscal year ending December 31, 2014; and

-6. To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.
+To ratify the appointment of Weinberg & Company, P.A. as our independent registered public accounting firm for our fiscal year ending December 31, 2015; and - 5.
+To transact such other business as may properly come before the Annual Meeting or any adjournments or postponements thereof.

-Our board of directors has fixed the close of business on September 8, 2014 as the record date for the Annual Meeting.
-Only stockholders of record on September 8, 2014 are entitled to notice of and to vote at the Annual Meeting.
+Our board of directors has fixed the close of business on April 24, 2015 as the record date for the Annual Meeting.
+Only stockholders of record on April 24, 2015 are entitled to notice of and to vote at the Annual Meeting.
 Further information regarding voting rights and the matters to be voted upon is presented in the accompanying proxy statement.